-All 2018, 2019, and 2020 1098-T forms for Northeastern University are available through Heartland ECSI.
+All 2022-2024 1098-T forms for Northeastern University are available through Heartland ECSI.
 Please visit the Heartland ECSI website for further instructions.
+If you need a 1098-T form for a prior year, please reach out to us here.

 Box 1